Tracking the information about your manuscript

 Indexed by: CNKI, Wanfang, Weipu, Chaoxing, CBM.

-Analysis of the current status and influencing factors of fall alertness in elderly patients with knee osteoarthritis
+Analysis of potential characteristics and influencing factors of anxiety levels in the elderly